heremaps/xyz-documentation/docs/cli/basic-features.md

 here xyz delete YOUR_SPACE_ID
 ```

-Delete a Space you have access to.
+Delete a space you have access to.
+By default you will be shown information about the space for context, and a confirmation prompt.

 ##### Options: